Proof of some properties of transfer using noncommutative determinants: Introduction

 Let $R$ be a commutative ring with unity and $RG$ the group algebra of $G$ over $R$ whose elements are all possible finite sums of the form $\sum_{g \in G} x_{g} g, x_{g} \in R$.
 The noncommutative determinant uses a left (or right) regular representation from $RG$ to $\Mat(m, RH)$, where $m$ is the index of $H$ in $G$.
-We can show that the noncommutative determinant has the following properties. \begin{enumerate} \item[$(1')$] The determinant is a homomorphism from $RG$ to $H/K$. \item[$(2')$] The determinant is an invariant under a change of a regular representation. \item[$(3')$] Any left regular representation is equivalent to any right regular representation. \end{enumerate}

-Here, our objective is to obtain the properties of transfers (1), (2), and (3) by using the properties of noncommutative determinants ($1'$), ($2'$), and ($3'$).
+Our main result is the following.